m4ttsch/omscs-notes-notes/operating-systems/introduction-to-operating-systems.md

 * Symbian

 ## OS Elements
-To achieve its goals, an operating systems provides a number of high level abstractions, as well as a number of mechanisms to operate on these abstractions.
+To achieve its goals, an operating system provides a number of high level abstractions, as well as a number of mechanisms to operate on these abstractions.

 Examples of abstractions include: